Brønderslev Psychiatry

 Focus on security

-The primary goal of these placements is to provide intensive, holistic treatment and rehabilitation, reduce violent incidents and conflicts, and optimize security measures.
-One innovative approach to security is the transformation of the traditional perimeter fence into an integrated architectural feature.
+The primary goal of these placements is to provide intensive, holistic, and recovery-oriented treatment while reducing violent incidents and conflicts.
+A key ambition is to strengthen security without compromising the sense of openness and dignity that supports mental health care.
+One innovative approach is the transformation of the traditional perimeter fence into an integrated architectural feature.
 The new extension itself functions as a secure boundary while simultaneously creating a closed, recreational courtyard for patient use.
-This dual-purpose design enhances both safety and quality of life for patients.
+This dual-purpose design exemplifies inclusive design principles—enhancing both safety and quality of life for patients.

 Creating a healing environment

 To support successful rehabilitation, the architectural design emphasizes a calming and therapeutic atmosphere.
-Careful consideration has been given to material selection, fostering a pleasant and healing environment that contributes to patients’ overall well-being.
+As a piece of therapeutic architecture, it focuses on light, materials, and spatial clarity to foster trust and well-being.
+Careful consideration has been given to material selection, textures, and colors, creating a healing environment that contributes positively to patients’ overall mental health and sense of security

 Physical and occupational outlets

 A multipurpose activity room is a key feature of the new extension, designed to support physical and occupational therapy activities.
 The space is equipped with built-in cabinets for storing equipment and props, ensuring flexibility for a range of therapeutic and recreational uses.
-This adaptability allows the facility to cater to diverse patient needs and promote active engagement in their recovery.
+This adaptability allows the facility to cater to diverse patient needs and promote active engagement in their recovery, reinforcing the project’s recovery-oriented treatment approach.

-This project exemplifies how thoughtful design and innovative solutions can enhance both the safety and therapeutic impact of psychiatric care facilities, meeting the needs of patients and staff alike.
+This project exemplifies how thoughtful design and innovative solutions can enhance both safety and the therapeutic impact of psychiatric care facilities.